Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Mama Shelter Dubai

-Business Bay hotel Mama Shelter Dubai is offering 20 per cent off bed and breakfast stays over Eid Al Fitr.
-They hotel is also offering 20 per cent off across all food and drink venues, including Mama Restaurant, Mama Trattoria, Mama Skypool and Mamm's Bar.
-Avail the deal online with the code PKMSSC.
+The hotel in Business Bay is offering 20 per cent off bed-and-breakfast stays over Eid Al Fitr.
+Guests can also get 20 per cent off across all food and drink venues, including Mama Restaurant, Mama Trattoria, Mama Skypool and Mamm's Bar.
+The deal is available online upon using the code PKMSSC.

 One&Only The Palm

-Guests at One&Only The Palm will enjoy a Dh500 resort credit to be used at the spa, or on food and drinks, as well as daily afternoon tea, when they show a valid GCC ID at check-in.
+Guests will enjoy 15 per cent savings on rooms, suites and villas, on a breakfast or half-board basis, when they show a valid GCC ID at check-in.

+Also on offer is 20 per cent off beverages and laundry services, as well as two-for-one treatments at Guerlain Spa.

 Park Hyatt Dubai

-lncluded in the rate is complimentary dining for two children under 10 years old, late check-out, a complimentary room upgrade (subject to availability) and access to The Lagoon Beach Club and The Lagoon Club.
+Included in the rate is complimentary dining for two children under 10, late check-out, a complimentary room upgrade (subject to availability) and access to Lagoon Beach Club and The Lagoon Club.

 Until March 31; Dubai Creek Resort; 04 602 1234